China 2026 Entry Rules for UK: Visa-Free Policy & Process

 For travellers who cannot complete the form online, you can fill it in upon arrival at a Chinese port of entry by scanning the QR code on-site or using the smart self-service machines.
 Paper arrival cards are still available if needed.

 Travelling to China for the first time can feel a little confusing with all the rules and paperwork.
 Don’t worry, it’s easier than it seems and a bit of preparation goes a long way.
-Here is a simple step-by-step guide for you entering China based on the latest rules:
+Here is a simple step-by-step guide for entering China based on the latest rules:

 Step 1: Prepare Your Visa